Why a secure element?

 - Mode

-0x00: refreshes the internal DRBG seed from hardware entropy before generating 32 random bytes. - Used to generate the AES master key (16 B) and the IV (16 B) at provisioning, and to regenerate the IV on demand.
+0x00: refreshes the internal DRBG seed from hardware entropy before generating 32 random bytes. - Used to generate the AES master key (16 B) inside the chip and the IV (16 B) at provisioning.
+The key never leaves the chip — the firmware never sees its bytes; only the IV is copied to EEPROM.

 INFO (opcode 0x30)